 6. Keeping your bedroom clutter free

-This is the part where thing often fall apart for so many of us including me.
-I am pretty good at de-cluttering when I decide to but maintaining the clutter-free look is where things tend to go haywire.
+This is the part where most of us trip up including me.
+I am pretty good at de-cluttering when I decide to do it but maintaining the clutter-free look is where things tend to go haywire.
 So what’s the best way to keep your gorgeous decluttered bedroom looking gorgeous?
 The answer is a small amount of consistent effort every week.
 And I do mean small.
 15 minutes a week or 2-3 minutes a day will be enough to keep your clutter-free bedroom looking that way.
 That and a bit of discipline in not buying more than you need.
 If every morning, after you’ve taken 10 seconds to make your bed, you spend an extra 2 minutes scanning the room and making sure everything is where it belongs and there is no clutter creeping in, you’ll be able to maintain your clutter-free bedroom easily.

 Do you need to declutter your bedroom?
 Any tips?
 Leave me a comment and let me know.